 With the influx of learning platforms filling the .com world today, online educational marketplaces have become practical, budget-friendly alternatives to traditional learning.

-At this point, tt’s safe to say that Udemy stands as one of the most well-known, long-standing platforms in the online education sphere, hosting over 180,000 courses in over 65 languages.
+At this point, it’s safe to say that Udemy stands as one of the most well-known, long-standing platforms in the online education space, hosting over 180,000 courses in over 65 languages.

-Since its foundation in 2009, this space has become the most populated, go-to global classroom for students everywhere, thanks to its affordability, wide range of subject matters, and diversity of instructors — 40,000 and growing!
+Since its foundation in 2009, the platform has become the most populated, go-to global classroom for students everywhere, thanks to its affordability, wide range of subject matters, and diversity of instructors — 40,000 and growing!

-So how exactly does Udemy work and is it worth your hard earned money?
-Read through our guide and discover all the platform has to offer before signing up!
+So how exactly does Udemy work, and is it worth your hard-earned money?
+Read our guide to discover all the platform has to offer!

 Affiliate disclaimer: Articles on Tiny Workshops may contain affiliate links.